John Turner Sargent

-John Turner Sargent Jr. (born c.
-1957) is an American book publisher; he was the CEO of Macmillan Publishers USA, and is the executive vice president of the Georg von Holtzbrinck Publishing Group, where he oversees the global trade operations in the U.S., U.K., Germany, and Australia as well as Macmillan Learning, the company's US-based higher education business.
+John Turner Sargent Jr. (born August 1957) is an American book publisher; he was the CEO of Macmillan Publishers USA, and was the executive vice president of the Georg von Holtzbrinck Publishing Group, where he oversaw the global trade operations in the U.S., U.K., Germany, and Australia as well as Macmillan Learning, the company's US-based higher education business.

 Early life and education

 John Turner Sargent Jr. was born in New York City to Neltje Doubleday and John Turner Sargent Sr. His mother's paternal grandfather Frank Nelson Doubleday was the founder of Doubleday and Company.
 Sargent and his sister Ellen lived in Wyoming with their mother after their parents' divorce in 1965.
 After graduating from Stanford University with a B.A. in economics, Sargent Jr. earned an M.B.A. at Columbia University.

 Career

 Throughout his career, he worked in many aspects of the publishing business.

 After business school, he started working at Doubleday, and by 1985 was working as a business associate in the publishing division of Doubleday & Company.
 Sargent has also served as VP, Finance and Administration for Checkerboard Press, an imprint of Macmillan Co.; president of the Children's Book Division of Simon & Schuster; and CEO of Dorling Kindersley, Inc.

 Beginning at Holtzbrinck in 1996 as CEO of St. Martin's Press, he later oversaw the US operations of the publishing group, including all the US trade companies, the Macmillan Higher Education group, St. Martin's Scholarly and Reference, Hanley & Belfus Medical Publishers, and Scientific American.
 Sargent is now the CEO of Macmillan and responsible for Macmillan higher education business as well as managing the global trade business.
 In 2015, he was promoted to executive vice president of Holtzbrinck Publishing Group.
 He also serves on the executive board of the Association of American Publishers as the vice chair.

 Sargent is known for his role in Macmillan's disagreement with Amazon over agency pricing in 2010 and when the Department of Justice filed a suit against Macmillan in 2013, United States v.
 Apple Inc. Additionally, he negotiated on behalf of the AAP in the Google Books settlement in 2008, and published Macmillan's response to President Donald Trump's cease and desist attempt to block publication of Michael Wolff's Fire and Fury.